 Their greatest victory was not in creating Big Brother, but in turning Big Brother Africa into a perceived contest among nations.

 That notion of national pride being at stake translates into the one thing that fecking matters in all this – United States Dollars.

 As a Zimbabwean, if you feel invested enough in your pride or shame at what Pokello or Hakeem do on BBA, you can vote up to 100 times in each voting period.

 I’ll let you do the maths, using whatever low-end estimate you want for the number of times each Zimbo votes, each week, in total, then South Africans, tally up Nigerians, then all the countries watching and voting, then total that over three months.

 By all means, enjoy Big Brother Africa.
 If you wanna vote, do so.
-Complain, bitch, Facebook and Tweet all you want.
+Complain, fool, Facebook and Tweet all you want.
 It’s fine, you’re free to do so.

 But saying that so-and-so “represents” you?
-That’s a marketing gimmick that probably earned someone a fuck-load of bonus money at that entertainment company.
+That’s a marketing gimmick that probably earned someone a feck-load of bonus money at that entertainment company.